 If this sounds like you, don’t miss Cave Rock at sunset.

-> We think Cave Rock summit hosts one of the most beautiful Lake Tahoe sunset viewing locations of all, and it is relatively easy to access.
+We think Cave Rock is one of the best Lake Tahoe sunset photo spots of all, and it is relatively easy to access.

-> Don’t forget to charge your smartphones, GoPros and cameras, clear your SD cards and bring your tripods.
+Don’t forget to charge your smartphones, GoPros and cameras, clear your SD cards and bring your tripods.

 The summit is wide and open with several great spots to set up the perfect photo frame overlooking the lake, distant mountains and sun as it sets over the snow capped peaks.

 Wait until around 30 minutes after sunset with your camera and tripod.
 Once it is twilight, capture a couple of fun 10-20 second exposures to get car light trails entering and leaving the tunnel below you.